KCPM (TV): Scrutiny and license deletion

 The FCC denied the request on May 22, saying it did not agree that the pandemic "would justify us either acting out of accordance with longstanding precedent or allowing G.I.G. to benefit from its longstanding failure to serve its community.
 This is especially so in light of the fact that the effects of this transaction will extend well beyond this crisis, as the acquisition by Gray would require a permanent, as opposed to temporary, waiver of the Local Television Ownership Rule," which restricts the number of stations one entity may own in a market.
 Ravi Kapur's KRDK-TV began airing MyNetworkTV programming in May 2021.

-In 2022, the FCC auctioned dozens of unused television channel allotments, including channel 27 at Grand Forks; BEK Sports Network, Inc. won the bidding with a $6.4 million offer.
+On June 7, 2022, the FCC auctioned dozens of unused television channel allotments, including channel 27 at Grand Forks; BEK Sports Network, Inc. won the bidding with a $6.4 million offer.
 KNGF signed on the air in February 2023.

-Programming

-Syndicated programming on KCPM included Access Hollywood, Family Guy, It's Always Sunny in Philadelphia, The Jerry Springer Show, Maury, and The Wendy Williams Show, among others.
-Overnights consisted of The Shepherd's Chapel and other religious programming.

 Technical information

 Analog-to-digital conversion

 KCPM shut down its analog signal, over UHF channel 27, on February 17, 2009, and "flash-cut" its digital signal into operation on UHF channel 27.
 Because its original construction permit was granted after the FCC finalized the digital television allotment plan on April 21, 1997, the station did not receive a companion channel for a digital television station.